MatrixAI/Polykey-Docs/Sessions.md

 The Session is instantiated with `new Session({clientPath, logger, fs});`.
 The `clientPath` is used to find the Session file.
 There are two ways of starting the session.
 With `session.start({});` or `session.start({ token });` If a token is not provided it will attempt to read a token from the `clientPath` directory.

 At this stage the Session can be started with 3 possible states.
-1. Session started with a valid token.
+1. Session started with no token.
-2. Session started with an invalid token.
+2. Session started with a valid token.
-3. Session started with no token.
+3. Session started with an invalid token.

-States 2. and 3. will cause an exception when attempting to make a GRPC call.
-State 2. will cause the agent to reply with an `ErrorSessionTokenInvalid` exception through the GRPC.
-State 3. will cause an `ErrorClientJWTTokenNotProvided`. see [Exceptions](#Exceptions) for more details.
+States 1. and 3. will cause an exception when attempting to make a GRPC call.
+State 1. will cause an `ErrorClientJWTTokenNotProvided`. see [Exceptions](#Exceptions) for more details.
+State 3. will cause the agent to reply with an `ErrorSessionTokenInvalid` exception through the GRPC.

 #### CallCredentials